 The Outcome

-In Amber and Larry’s case, I requested one of the doctors that treated both Amber and Larry to provide me with reports outlining the nature and extent of Amber and Larry’s injuries related to the accident.
+In Amber and Larry’s case, I requested one of the doctors who treated both Amber and Larry to provide me with reports outlining the nature and extent of Amber and Larry’s injuries related to the accident.
 We provided these doctor reports to the defense lawyer prior to the mediation.
 These reports were very favorable to both Amber and Larry and helped significantly increase the value of their claims.
 At mediation, just a month prior to our trial date, we were able to settle Amber’s case for nearly $90,000, which was well over five times the amount of the initial offer on Amber’s case.
 We were also able to settle Larry’s case for nearly $40,000, which was over ten times the initial offer on Larry’s case.

 Final Thoughts